-Keep the Bitching in Check: Yeah, your significant other is a good outlet to vent to, but if you bitch and whine about how hard you have it every day, don’t be surprised if they get sick of you.
+Keep the Bitching in Check: Yeah, your significant other is a good outlet to vent to, but if you whine about how hard you have it every day, don’t be surprised if they get sick of you.
 No one wants to hear constant negativity all the time.
 Imagine you were dating someone and all they wanted to talk about is how hard school is.
 That ain’t fun for anybody.

 What About the Other Side?

 So most of this post has obviously been written from the perspective of the medical student, but let’s take a moment to give some advice to the significant other who has to deal with their busy med student lover.

 Communication Overload: You texted him at 4:34, and now its 5:15 and he hasn’t responded.
 Is he dead?
 Has he lost interest??
 Is he with another girl?!
 No no and no. He’s alive, he’s still into you, and the only other girl he’s seeing is the female lecturer he’s watching through his computer screen.
 If he’s in a really good study zone, it’s imperative that he makes the most of it.
 Understand.